 Season Highlights in Niseko

 Niseko’s ski season typically spans from December to April, offering a diverse range of conditions that cater to different preferences and skill levels.
+The Niseko ski season is known for its reliable snowfall, with each part of the season providing distinct advantages for visitors.

 The season is broadly categorized into peak and off-peak periods: